The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

-In~\cite[Section 4]{BDDGMT21}, the authors provide an upper bound for the degree of regularity of a system of quadratic polynomials which contains a regular sequence.
+In~\cite[Section 4]{BDDGMT21}, the authors provide an upper bound for the degree of regularity of a system of quadratic polynomials that contains a regular sequence.
 In this section, we follow the same basic approach and extend it to systems of polynomials of the same degree and systems of polynomials of the same degree to which one adds the field equations.
-The cases that we treat in this paper are technically more challenging and require the use of more sophisticated results from commutative algebra.
+The cases we treat in this paper are technically more challenging and require the use of more sophisticated results from commutative algebra.

 We start by introducing the family of lex-segment ideals.
-A conjecture by Eisenbud, Green, and Harris will allow us to reduce to these ideals, when estimating the regularity of ideals generated by algebraically random systems.
+A conjecture by Eisenbud, Green, and Harris will allow us to reduce to these ideals, when estimating the regularity of ideals generated by systems which are regular in degree $D$, for some $D>0$.
 Throughout the section, we fix the lexicographic term order on $R$ with $x_1>x_2>\ldots>x_n$.

 \begin{definition} A monomial ideal $I\subseteq R$ is a {\bf lex-segment ideal} if it has the property that if $u,v\in R$ are monomials of the same degree such that $u\geq_{\lex} v$ and $v\in I$, then $u\in I$.